S0NN1/ing-sw-2020-piemonti-pirovano-sonnino/README.md

 | Model | Global Package |
 ## Copyright and license

-Snowplow is copyright 2012-2019 Snowplow Analytics Ltd.
+Santorini Board Game is copyright 2020.

 Licensed under the **[MIT License](https://github.com/S0NN1/ing-sw-2020-piemonti-pirovano-sonnino/blob/master/LICENSE)** ;
 you may not use this software except in compliance with the License.